cheremin/scalarization/README.md

 many, but not all, scenarios)

 ## How to create scenario ##
-Scenario is a class, which extends `ru.cheremin.scalarization.scenarios.AllocationScenario`.
+Scenario is a class, which extends `ru.cheremin.scalarization.AllocationScenario`.
 You can pause at this point in the beginning, and try.
 Without parameters, there is little difference between running scenario with `ForkingMain` or `AllocationBenchmarkMain` runners, so better to run with `AllocationBenchmarkMain`, since it allows you to debug